 After the appropriate amount of deliberating for a group of English professors, we decided to order the prix fixe dinner, which consisted of six courses and dessert chosen by the chef -- a bold decision, financially and culinarily!

-: yellowfin tuna cake with crunchy shallots in dashi sauce
+first course: yellowfin tuna cake with crunchy shallots in dashi sauce

 This was so yummy!
 We ruled it our favorite right away (after all, it was the only thing we had eaten thus far!).
 I did not get the smart idea to photograph the food until this delicious morsel was already making its way through my digestive system.
 It was like a crab cake only better.
 We all loved the juxtaposition of the chewy and the crunchy.